 She has experience in a variety of transactions, including share and asset acquisitions, private equity ...

-Valerie (Val) is the Co-Chair of the firm's Mergers and Acquisitions practice group and Chair of the firm's Technology Law practice group; her practice is transactional (mergers and acquisitions / corporate finance) as well as ...
+Valerie (Val) is founder and Chair of the firm’s Technology Group and Chair of the Social Impact and Sustainable Business Group; her practice is transactional (mergers and acquisitions / corporate finance) as well as advisory ...